mmubarak0/simple_shell/README.md

 #### issues:
-- getline reads the last space atr the end of the string (user input). and then tokenize treates it as (token).
+- getline reads the last space atr the end of the string (user input). and then _tokenize treates it as (token).
+- return value for _tokenize function? or any other function?
 - Convert strncmp to our own _strncmp
 - Convert strcat to our own _strcat
+- convert getline to our own _getline

 #### TODO
 - impelemnt: